Jaromc/mash/Demos/README.md

 ### DemoAnimation ###
 - Skeletal animation tracks and callbacks.
 - Adding sounds on particular frames.
 Here 'Tap' text is shown when the foot hits the ground.
 - Attaching objects to limbs.
-Here a bat and be added to the hand.
+Shown here a bat can be added to the hand.

 https://github.com/Jaromc/mash/assets/89912906/61e3033f-9f41-4caf-a95c-0f12afcf494b